Class Action Lawyers Open Investigation Into Data Breach Involving Popular Fintech Companies

 In 2022, 16 percent of state, local, tribal, and tribunal government ransomware incidents reported to the Multi-State Information Sharing and Analysis Center were identified as coming from LockBit.

 Prudential Financial is another financial institution that was hacked recently.
-In February, Prudential revealed a cyberattack that compromised the data of more than 2.5 million individuals.
+In February, Prudential revealed a cyberattack that compromised the data of more than 2.5 million people.
 The hack was attributed to the ALPHV ransomware group.